Updated September 6th, 2020

 MECHOULAM’S CONTINUED RESEARCH

-With the passing of New Mexico’s 1978 Controlled Substances Therapeutic Research Act, the potential medicinal value of the cannabis plant became legally recognized in America, prompting Mechoulam and his team to analyze the effects of CBD as a possible treatment for epilepsy.
-After a mere four months of therapy, it was concluded that half of the test subjects became seizure-free, and all others exhibited a decrease in seizure frequency.
+With the passing of New Mexico’s 1978 Controlled Substances Therapeutic Research Act, the potential medicinal value of the cannabis plant became legally recognized in America, prompting Mechoulam and his team to analyze the effects of CBD as a possible treatment for abnormal electrical discharges in the brain.
+After a mere four months of therapy, it was concluded that half of the test subjects became abnormal brain electrical discharge-free, and all others exhibited a decrease in abnormal brain electrical discharge frequency.

 Unfortunately, the astounding success of this study went vastly unnoticed due to pre-existing stigmas that were still associated with the cannabis plant at that time.